JanhaviiiP/Market-Analysis/README.md

 ## Overview
 This project focuses on increasing the market share of ICICI Bank in the **Flights** and **Recharge** services sectors through innovative strategies, technological integration, and customer-centric enhancements.

+## Research Methodology:

+-**Data Collection:**
+Primary data was collected using market research surveys, consumer behavior analysis, and customer interviews to understand customer preferences and pain points.
+Secondary data from industry reports, competitor analysis, and public databases was also utilized.

+-**Data Analysis Tools:**

+- Python: Used for data processing and cleaning, as well as developing predictive models to understand market trends and customer behavior.
+- SQL: Applied for querying large datasets and performing data manipulation, segmentation, and aggregation to analyze customer preferences and competitor positioning.
+- Excel: Used for initial data analysis and calculations, as well as organizing and preparing raw data for deeper analysis in other tools.
+- Tableau: Employed to visualize key insights, including market share trends, competitor comparison, and customer satisfaction, through interactive dashboards.

+-**Technology Integration Research:**

+- AI and Machine Learning: Utilized to analyze user data and predict personalized recharge recommendations and flight booking preferences, aiming to optimize customer engagement and satisfaction.
+- Blockchain: Investigated for its potential in enhancing transparency and transferability of loyalty points in the rewards programs, increasing customer trust and retention.
+- Augmented Reality (AR): Explored for virtual seat selection and AR-based navigation at airports, enhancing customer experience during the booking and travel process.
+- CRM Systems: Utilized for tracking customer interactions, segmenting users based on behavior, and measuring the effectiveness of loyalty programs.

 ## Features
 - **Personalized Recharge Recommendations**:
   - AI-driven analysis of user history.